erandirjunior/plug-route/README.md

 ###### Powerful library for PHP routes

-> Use the system to work with GET, POST, PUT, DELETE and PATCH requests.
+> Use the system to work with GET, POST, PUT, DELETE, PATCH and OPTIONS requests.

 > Work with json, form-data and x-www-form-urlencoded body requests.